JustinePend/FlightMatch/README.md

 3. npm install
 4. npm start

 *Note- there may be an issue with deprecated packages, and you might need to run the command npm audit fix and/or npm audit fix --force to get rid of them.
-However, if there are 5-6 deprecated packages, don't worry about those, the program still works fine.
+However, if there are 5-7 deprecated packages, don't worry about those, the web app still works fine.